leedouardpro-code/edge-ai-predictive-maintenance-stm32/README.md

 <img src="images/Matrix_unbal.png" alt="Matrix_unbal" width="600"/>

+**Without rebalancing**
-**Without rebalancing** — the model predicts `No Error` in 100% of cases.
+The model predicts `No Error` in 100% of cases.
 Global accuracy reaches ~97% simply because that class represents ~97% of the dataset, but recall is zero on every failure class.
 The model learns no failure pattern at all.

 <img src="images/Matrix_bal.png" alt="Matrix_bal" width="600"/>

-**With SMOTE rebalancing** — the model starts detecting failures:
+**With SMOTE rebalancing**
+The model starts detecting failures:

 | Class | Accuracy |
 |---|---|